lucatironi/lucatironi.github.io/_posts/2013-5-5-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_one.md

 ### RegisterContoller

-The first controller we are going to create is the <code>RegisterController</code>: it displays the mandatory fields for the creation of a new user and sends them to the API authentication endpoint to validate them and return a valid authentication token.
+The first controller we are going to create is the `RegisterController`: it displays the mandatory fields for the creation of a new user and sends them to the API authentication endpoint to validate them and return a valid authentication token.

-The code should be self explanatory, but just to have an overview the entry point is the <code>init</code> method: a new <code>Formotion::Form</code> is created with a dictonary defining the structure of the fields.
-The method called when the user submits the form is added to the <code>on_submit</code> block and the form is finally initialized.
+The code should be self explanatory, but just to have an overview the entry point is the `init` method: a new `Formotion::Form` is created with a dictonary defining the structure of the fields.
+The method called when the user submits the form is added to the `on_submit` block and the form is finally initialized.

 For more information on the Formotion DSL, check the [official documentation](http://clayallsopp.github.com/formotion).